microsoft/pict/doc/pict.md

  1. The ```~``` prefix is not a part of a value when it comes to type detection or constraint evaluation.
 A valid constraint for the above example would look like this: ```if [A] = -1 then [B] = 0;```.
 The ```~``` prefix however will show up in the output.
  2. If a value has multiple names, only prefixing the first name will make the value out-of-range.

-## Excluding Entire Parameters
+## Excluding Entire Parameters - The "Dummy Value Technique"

-Some test suites may require that under centrain conditions entire parameters should be ignored.
-Negative testing could be such a scenario.
+Some test suites may require that under certain conditions entire parameters should be ignored.
+Negative testing (as described above) could be such a scenario.
 There, an error or a failure may stop the application under test and make any other parameter choices meaningless.
-By design, PICT will try to pack as many combinations into fewest test cases possible, including those that contain values that will trigger failures.
-In these cases, we will see testable pairs esentially wasted.
+By design, PICT will try to pack as many combinations into the fewest test cases possible, including those that contain values that will trigger failures.
+In these cases, we will see testable pairs essentially wasted.
+In some scenarios the ```~``` prefix can be used to prevent this, but for scenarios where it doesn't apply, we can use the "dummy value technique" instead.

-PICT does not have any special handling for this scenario however one technique that could be useful is to add a dummy value to the parameters should be ignored.
+PICT does not have any special handling for the dummy value technique.
+To use it, you need to manually modify your model as described below.

 Consider the following example where a ```P1: -1``` is a value that triggers an application error.